Everton: Sean Dyche expected to be appointed manager after winning race to succeed Frank Lampard

 On Thursday night, Bielsa - who was Farhad Moshiri's first-choice option to replace Lampard - had a long meeting with the Toffees owner.

-While the Argentine coach impressed, it is thought he would need a summer to get the Everton team into the shape that he would've liked.
+While the Argentine coach impressed, it is thought he would need a summer to get the Everton team into the shape he would have liked.

 On the other hand, it was felt Dyche could hit the ground running.
 The former Burnley manager knows three or four of the Everton players well and the stability those relationships brought was a deciding factor.